Intellectual-PSA/BanPort/README.md

 # BanPort
-Block ports 1-5 on unix system with iptables installed, via bash,
+Block ports 1-5 on unix system with iptables installed, via bash and on windows as admin